 Getting to Pham Ngu Lao from the Airport

-Keep your luggage inside the cab with you for a quick exit in case there is a dispute with the driver.
+Keep your luggage in the cab with you for a quick exit in case there is a dispute with the driver.